huaweicloud/cloudide-plugin-api/docs/modules/_index_d_._plugin_.workspace.md

 is returned.
 Dots in the section-identifier are interpreted as child-access, like `{ myExt: { setting: { doIt: true }}}` and `getConfiguration('myExt.setting').get('doIt') === true`.

-When a scope is provided configuraiton confined to that scope is returned.
+When a scope is provided configuration confined to that scope is returned.
 Scope can be a resource or a language identifier or both.

 #### Parameters: